NaanKaran/video-call-platform/AZURE_SETUP.md

-# Azure Blob Storage Setup for Video Recording
+# Azure Blob Storage Setup for LiveKit Video Recording

-This document explains how to configure Azure Blob Storage for storing session recordings.
+This document explains how to configure Azure Blob Storage for storing LiveKit session recordings.

+## Overview

+The recording system captures all LiveKit participant video and audio streams, composites them into a single HD video (1920x1080), and stores the recording in Azure Blob Storage.
+This approach provides:

+- **Multi-participant recording**: Captures all participants in a composite video
+- **Intelligent layouts**: Automatically adjusts layout based on participant count
+- **High quality**: HD recording at 2.5 Mbps bitrate with 30 FPS
+- **Audio mixing**: Combines all participant audio streams

 ## Prerequisites